Angus steer price a new reality at start of Tenterfield weaner sale selling season

 It was an excellent result in a tougher market and well behind last year's price of $2300; and the 2021 return of $2100.

-"This cattle price doesn't want to the new normal with urea at $1500/t and diesel still at $2/k," he said.
+"This cattle price doesn't want to a new normal with urea at $1500/t and diesel still at $2/k," he said.

 "They presented with more growth and less fat than last year," said Ray White principal agent Ben Sharpe.
 "They offered the buyer more opportunity."

-Doug Williams and Debbie Jackson said they were very lucky last year, and have accepted their new price reality with Angus weaner steers 303kg for 436c/kg or $1321.
+Doug Williams and Debbie Jackson recalled that they were "very lucky" last year, and have accepted their new price reality with Angus weaner steers 303kg for 436c/kg or $1321.

 Their heifers 252.5kg made 400c/kg or $1010.